sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 $$L = - \sum_{i=1}^2 y_i \log{(\hat y_i)}$$

 Cross-entropy is super nice for classification because it's convex (which is obviously ideal for a loss function) and well-suited to backpropagation.
-The logarithm in its equation is also particularly handy, punishing incorrect classifications (due to its behavior $$x \to \infty$$) by blowing up if the probability of the correct class is low according to $$q(x_i)$$.
+The logarithm in its equation is also particularly handy, punishing incorrect classifications (due to its behavior $$x \to \infty$$) by blowing up if the probability of the correct class is low.
 It also handles multiclass beautifully by simply adding more terms to the sum.

-For our example here, suppose the real data has class $$A$$ appear 90% of the time and class $$B$$ appears 10% of the time, and suppose for the sake of the example our predictor is perfectly calibrated (so that its predicted probabilities match the true probabilities, implying that if a class appears 50% of the time in a dataset its average prediction probability is 50%) and wants to predict class $$A$$ 90% of the time and class $$B$$ 10% of the time as is the case in the real data.
-That leaves our loss function as follows, if we are solving for 100 datapoints, I'll start with the total loss over all the datapoints
+For our example here, suppose the real data has class $$A$$ appear 90% of the time and class $$B$$ appears 10% of the time, and suppose for the sake of the example our predictor is perfectly calibrated and wants to predict class $$A$$ 90% of the time and class $$B$$ 10% of the time as is the case in the real data (a calibrated predictor means its predicted probabilities match the true probabilities, implying that if a class appears 90% of the time in a dataset its average prediction probability is 90%) .
+That leaves our loss function as follows, if we are solving for 100 datapoints.
+I'll start with the total loss over all the datapoints

 $$L = \frac{1}{100} \sum_{i=1}^{100} -\mathbf{y}_i \cdot \log{(\mathbf{\hat y}_i)}$$